-Not All of My Associates Write Potterfic
+Not All of my Associates Write Potterfic

 How did Dorothy’s naughty kitten Eureka manage to get back to Oz, after Ozma banished her?

 This paticular project was an exercise in trying to duplicate the overall “look and feel” of Reilly and Lee’s “official” series of Oz stories.
-The illustrations are adapted from the public-domain work of John R. Neill, who illustrated every book in the series from L. Frank Baum’s ‘The Marvelous Land of Oz’, in 1904 until his own death in the 1940s.
+The illustrations are adapted from public-domain work by John R. Neill, who illustrated every book in the series from L. Frank Baum’s ‘The Marvelous Land of Oz’, in 1904 until his own death in the 1940s.
 Accounting for 35 of the 40 “official” Oz books.